indianpoptart/RadioControl/README.md

 - Organized code

 #Upcoming Features
-- Whats new changelog
+- ~~Whats new changelog~~ - Completed in v1.4
-- Choose what SSID you want the app to toggle onto
+- Choose what SSID you want the app to toggle onto - Completed in v2.0 alpha
-- Disable only cell radio so the app doesn't have to reenable WiFi after enabling Airplane mode
+- Disable only cell radio so the app doesn't have to reenable WiFi after enabling Airplane mode - Completed in v2.0 alpha
-- ~~Check if user is in call~~
+- ~~Check if user is in call~~ - Completed in v1.3

 # Credits
 Thanks to [Mike Penz](https://github.com/mikepenz) for the Material Drawer design